Playground biometrics demo BioID home page

 Serilog__WriteTo__0__Args__serverUrl: "<URL of SEQ server>"

-As the BWS gRPC service utilizes the gRPC framework, which uses HTTP/2 based transport, the service supports the HTTP/2 protocol and only HTTP/2.
-This is due to clients that might use unsecure gRPC (plain http), that cannot negotiate the connection protocol, in contrast to TLS clients that run ALPN (Application-Layer Protocol Negotiation).
+As the BWS service allows RESTful API calls and also utilizes the gRPC framework, which uses HTTP/2 based transport, the service supports the HTTP/2 and the HTTP/1.1 protocols by default.
+Therefore it might come to problems when using unsecure connections (plain http), that cannot negotiate the connection protocol, in contrast to TLS clients that run ALPN (Application-Layer Protocol Negotiation).

 Health Checks

-The BWS gRPC service supports the gRPC health checking protocol (health/v1) and also some classic HTTP health checks:
+The BWS gRPC service supports the gRPC health checking protocol (health/v1) and also some classic Docker health checks:

 • gRPC liveness health check against the server by using the service name liveness